-Talia is a member of the Editorial Advisory Board of Language Testing, Language Assessment Quarterly, and the Journal of Second Language Pronunciation, a founding member of the Canadian Association of Language Assessment (CALA), and an expert member of the European Association for Language Assessment (EALTA).
+Talia is on the Editorial Board of Language Testing, Language Assessment Quarterly, and the Journal of Second Language Pronunciation, an expert member of the European Association for Language Testing and Assessment, a founding member of the Canadian Association of Language Assessment, and has served on various committees of the International Language Testing Association.
 She has acted as a peer-reviewer and rapporteur for Economic and Social Research Council (ESRC) research grants, as an evaluator for doctoral studentships and academic prizes, and regularly reviews for journals in applied linguistics, educational assessment, and phonetics.
 Her work has appeared in high impact journals, including Applied Psycholinguistics, Bilingualism: Language and Cognition, Health Communication, Language Assessment Quarterly, and Studies in Second Language Acquisition.

 2013 - Workshop on why mixed methods is still a "paradigm in the rough" in applied linguistics research and talk on modelling comprehensibility in rating scales, Lancaster University.

 2012 - Click here to view a Canadian press release about a co-authored research article with Pavel Trofimovich on "Disentangling accent from comprehensibility" that recently appeared in the high impact journal, Bilingualism: Language and Cognition.
 The story was reported by the Canadian Broadcasting Corporation (CBC), the Montreal Gazette, and the Ottawa Citizen.
 Click here to listen to a French language interview streamed on Radio Canada International.

 2012 - Invited presentation as part of the Cambridge Assessment seminar series: "How do examiners reach judgements?"
 Click here to access podcasts of a post-talk interview and the entire seminar.